twolff-makor/testing-api/README.md

 Running tests :
 1. Make sure you have the .env up and running.
 2. To run test in DEV environment input ENV=DEV into .env file --- trade+sett flow have not been adapted for DEV yet !
-3. To run test in UAT environment input ENV=UAT into .env file --- When running tests on UAT DO NOT run company tests !!
+3. To run test in UAT environment input ENV=UAT into .env file --- When running tests on UAT DO NOT run company tests !! -- it will create a new domain automatically

 So far we have 2 running and fully functional test flows:
 1. Trade flow
 2. Settlement flow
+3. Create new company

 These flows work together, read the below to understand how they work:
 1. Trade flow :